 After the plates are cleared today, we bet you’ll have at least one thing left over: turkey.
-It’s pretty tough to accurately estimate how much turkey will be consumed at your dinner and find a bird that’s just the right size.
-Since variety is the spice of life, here are 11 ways to answer that question: What to do with leftover turkey?
+It’s pretty tough to estimate accurately how much turkey guests will consume at Thanksgiving dinner and find a bird that’s just the right size.
+Since variety is the spice of life, here are 11 answers to the question, what can I do with leftover turkey?

 1. Freeze it.
 You might not be ready to eat all the turkey now, but how about in a month?
 You can freeze turkey for up to three months — just separate the meat from the bones first.

 2. Make it a Mexican food night.
 After an all-American meal, get some inspiration from south of the border with Turkey and Corn Enchiladas.

 3. Indulge in cheesy goodness.
 Put the flavors of your Thanksgiving dinner into sandwich form with a Turkey Grilled Cheese with Cranberry and Brie.
 The savory turkey, sweet cranberries, and creamy brie make an irresistible combination.

 4. Fall for a fall salad.
 Start with turkey, add autumn favorites like apples and pecans, and presto — you have a Leftover Turkey Salad that makes a lovely lunch.

 5. Create a comforting soup.
 We’re all for innovation and creativity, but sometimes you can’t top a classic.
 This Old Man’s Turkey Noodle Soup is a longtime post-Thanksgiving staple that will please any lover of comfort foods.

 6. Whip up an easy breakfast.
 No, turkey isn’t just for lunch and dinner.
 When it’s placed onto a croissant with bacon, ham, and cheese, it becomes a breakfast sandwich that will get your day started right.